basemkhirat/dotapp-framework/manual/models.md

 # Models

-Models are data handler files created in `models` directory.
+Models are data handler files that works with database collections

+It created in `models` directory.

 Our models are built on `mongoose ORM` and use mongodb.